ni/measurement-plugin-python/README.md

 3. Make sure the resource name of the available DCPower 4145 is the same as the string value set for the `RESOURCE_NAME` constant in the metadata.py.

+4. Activate the virtual environment if not already activated.
+    - Command : `venv\scripts\activate.bat`.
+    - After successful activation, you can see the name of the environment, here `(venv)` tag, added to the command prompt.

-4. Run the \_\_main\_\_.py from the dc_measurement directory.
+5. Run the \_\_main\_\_.py from the dc_measurement directory.
 You will see a window similar to the image below.
 The Port number might be different in your case.
 Now the measurement is ready for interaction from clients.
 ![Startup Successful](img/dc_measurement_startup.png)

+6. After the usage of Measurement, deactivate the virtual environment.
+     - Command : `deactivate`.

 #### Overview on the Components of dc_measurement